 Having a plan before disaster strikes is the best way to stay safe.
 We know and practice this from the time we’re young.
 Fire, tornado and earthquake drills are all used to help us avoid danger.

 In the world of title insurance and real estate settlements, one of the biggest threats to our customers and business is wire fraud.
 It involves schemes to intercept wired funds that are being transferred during real estate transactions.
-According to the Federal Bureau of Investigation (FBI), wire fraud for Business Email Compromise cost businesses $2.7 billion in 2022 alone.
+CertifID, a wire fraud protection firm, reports $2.4 billion in suspected wire fraud activity in 2023, a year-over-year increase of 56%.

 To protect against this growing threat, running through a wire fraud prevention “drill” can help every party in a real estate transaction know how to stay safe.